zieglben/humanrobotretreat/retreat/part5_RAIN/README.md

 ## Implementation

-Audio Track: A pre-recorded version of Tara Brach’s RAIN meditation played following Pepper’s introduction.
+Audio Track: A pre-recorded version of Tara Brach’s RAIN meditation played following the introduction.

 Environment: The room was kept quiet, dimly lit, and distraction-free to support inward focus.
 Participants were seated or lying down with eyes closed.